ulinaaron/am-harp/README.md

 ### `public/index.jade`

-This is the default page when you visit your domain (i.e.: `http://localhost:8001/`).
+This is the default page when you visit your domain (i.e.: `http://localhost:9966/`).
 Here we build the loop that goes through your posts and shows them in the front page.

-### `public/_aside.jade`

-Content for the sidebar.

-### `public/bootstrap`
+### `public/_bootstrap`

 [Twitter Bootstrap](http://twitter.github.com/bootstrap/) files.
-This blog boilerplate was built so you can simply replace the `public/bootstrap` directory whenever you want to upgrade to a new version of Twitter Bootstrap.
+This blog boilerplate was built so you can simply replace the `public/_bootstrap` directory whenever you want to upgrade to a new version of Twitter Bootstrap.

 You shouldn't modify this directories unless you want to upgrade or downgrade the library.